MichaelHe1125/PGAS_Assessment/README.md

 # PGAS_Assessment

-This is an assessment of three languages of the PGAS family.
-Chapel by Cray Inc, X10 by IBM Research and Unified Parallel C., as part of my MSc Thesis"Assessing Modern Parallel Programming Languages",
+This is an assessment of three languages of the PGAS family,Chapel by Cray Inc, X10 by IBM Research and Unified Parallel C.(UPC) as part of my MSc Thesis"Assessing Modern Parallel Programming Languages",

 The focus was on programmability and parallel performance, but also compared tool support and tutorial status.
 T he N-body application was was picked as basis for the comparison.